-As a real estate agent, getting through to a FSBO is one of the toughest conversations to have until you understand what’s really going on in the mind of the seller.
+As a real estate agent, getting through to a FSBO is one of the toughest conversations to have until you really understand their mindset.

-FSBO’s are one group of homeowners that need a real estate agent’s expertise more than any other group, yet they are the most resistant to accepting this help, and that’s because they have rejected the real estate industry as a whole.
-They grimly accept that they must be a part of the housing industry just as long as it takes to sell their current home and buy their next, but as real estate agents know, they are doing themselves a tremendous disservice.
+FSBO’s are one group of homeowners that need a real estate agent’s expertise more than any other group.
+Yet, they are sometimes the most resistant to accepting this help, and that’s because they have usually inaccurately presumed that if they sell their homes themselves, they will save money.
+As most real estate agents know, they are doing themselves a tremendous disservice.

 Breaking Through the “Fort Knox Attitude”

 We all dread those phone calls.
-You know the one: They pick up, you introduce yourself, they instantly erect an invisible fortress that rivals Fort Knox, and it takes every ounce of your willpower to have a conversation with someone as friendly as a rock.
+You know the one: They pick up, you introduce yourself, they instantly put up an invisible fortress that rivals Fort Knox, and it takes every ounce of your willpower to have a conversation with someone as friendly as a rock.

 But shh…here’s the secret.
 That impenetrable fortress can only last so long before it breaks down, and that’s when you can finally start reaching these resistant For-Sale-By-Owners.